Basic SAS Enterprise Session Monitor Concepts¶

 Tags can also be used to communicate runtime information back to the developer, without requiring them to read through the program logs after each execution, or having to wait for the program to finish executing.

-ESM tags are also easily searchable from the ESM front-end.
+SAS Enterprise Session Monitor tags are also easily searchable from the SAS Enterprise Session Monitor front-end.
 They are designed to be used to quickly locate the performance data for previous executions of a particular project or piece of code.
 For more information see the Events and Logs section.